Baker-Akhiezer specialisation of joint eigenfunctions for hyperbolic relativistic Calogero-Moser Hamiltonians: Introduction

-In this paper, we restrict attention to the discrete set of coupling values $g=m\hbar$, $m\in\mathbb{Z}_+$, and show in Thm.~\ref{Thm:PhiN} that the joint eigenfunctions from \cite{HR14} of Ruijsenaars' A$\De$Os $S_r(m\hbar;x;)$ are obtained by antisymmetrization of the BA-function associated with the Macdonald operators $D^k_N(z;q,q^m)$.
+In this paper, we restrict attention to the discrete set of coupling values $g=m\hbar$, $m\in\mathbb{Z}_+$, and show in Thm.~\ref{Thm:PhiN} that the joint eigenfunctions from \cite{HR14} of Ruijsenaars' A$\De$Os $S_r(m\hbar;x)$ are obtained by antisymmetrization of the (self-dual) BA-function associated with the Macdonald operators $D^r_N(z;q^2,q^{-2m})$.
 As a by-product of our proof, we obtain in Prop.~\ref{Prop:psiN} a recursive construction of the BA-function by an iterated residue formula.

-For the coupling values $g=m\hbar$, $m\in\mathbb{Z}_+$, under consideration, our main result provides an expansion of symmetric joint eigenfunctions in terms of eigenfunctions that are `asymptotically free' deep inside Weyl chambers $x_{\sigma(1)}>x_{\sigma(2)}>\cdots>x_{\sigma(N)}$, $\sigma\in S_N$.
+For the coupling values $g=m\hbar$ under consideration, our main result provides an expansion of symmetric joint $S_r$-eigenfunctions in terms of eigenfunctions that are `asymptotically free' deep inside Weyl chambers $x_{\sigma(1)}>x_{\sigma(2)}>\cdots>x_{\sigma(N)}$, $\sigma\in S_N$.
 In the case of the Macdonald operators and generic parameter values, such asymptotically free solutions, often referred to as (q-)Harisch--Chandra series, have been studied in detail by Letzter and Stokman \cite{LS08}, van Meer and Stokman \cite{vMS10} as well as Noumi and Shiraishi \cite{NS12}; and Stokman \cite{Sto14} derived a corresponding ($c$-function) expansion of Cherednik's basic hypergeometric function associated to root systems.
-To obtain an analogous expansion for the joint $S_r$-eigenfunction from \cite{HR14} in the case of generic $g$-values is, I believe, an interesting open problem to which I hope to return elsewhere.
-In the $N=2$ case, the first steps in this direction can be found in a recent paper by di Francesco et al.~\cite{FKKSS24}, in which they obtained a number of interesting results on these eigenfunction, including how Harish--Chandra series are recovered by suitably closing contours in one of their integral representations and computing residues.
+We should also note that Bullimore et al.~\cite{BKK15} showed that the partition function of the superconformal field theory $T[U(N)]$, as introduced by Gaiotto and Witten \cite{GW09}, displays the very same recursive structure as the joint $S_r$-eigenfunctions from \cite{HR14}; and, identifying integration with summing residues at all (infinitely many) poles above the real axis, they obtained an expression in terms of series of an asympototically free type.
+Furthermore, in the $N=2$ case, di Francesco et al.~\cite{FKKSS24} recently obtained a number of interesting results on the $S_r$-eigenfunctions, including a similar residue computation where the relevant series are identified as (q-)Harish--Chandra series.
+To establish the precise connection between these expansion results and the recursive construction in \cite{HR14} is, I believe, an interesting problem to which I plan to return to elsewhere.
+In the $BC_1$ case, the analogous connection between integral representations and series expansions was established by van de Bult et al.~\cite{vdBRS07}.